Klausar/SuggestaMovie/README.md

 # Suggest a Movie

 Suggest a Movie is an Android app that helps you to find a movie to watch.
 It uses the [TheMovieDB API](https://www.themoviedb.org/documentation/api) to find movies by release date, actors, genre and many other things.
+[Retrofit](https://square.github.io/retrofit/) is used as a ReST Client.

 ## Planned Features:
 - Get suggestions based on values specified by the user